theoneandonlyzako/horizon-project/README.md

+Horiseon Challenge Project

+Discription:
+Improved the Horiseon website by Refactoring the code to work proplery on most/all modern browsers including assessability and screen readers by updating the html semantic elements as well as cleaned up the structure, restructured/consolodated CSS selectors and properties and fixed broken clickable links so they navigate correctly.

 - changed the title to read company name.</br>
 - added a redirect anchor to the header to bring you back to the home page</br>
 - cleaned up the syntax of .html to follow a logical structure for easy viewing</br>